ivadomed/ivadomed/docs/source/configuration_file.md

 String.
 File name of the log (joblib) that contains the list of training/validation/testing subjects.
 This file can later be used to re-train a model using the same data splitting scheme.

 #### random_seed
 Int.
 Seed used by the random number generator to split the dataset between training/validation/testing.
-The use of the same seed ensure the same split between the sub-datasets, which is useful to reproduce results.
+The use of the same seed ensures the same split between the sub-datasets, which is useful to reproduce results.

 #### method
 `{"per_patient", "per_center"}`. `"per_patient"`: all subjects are shuffled, then split between train/validation/test according to `"train_fraction"` and `"test_fraction"`, regardless their institution. `"per_center"`: all subjects are split so as not to mix institutions between the train/validation/test sets according to `"train_fraction"` and `"center_test"`.
 The latter option enables to ensure the model is working across domains (institutions).
 Note: the institution information is contained within the `institution_id` column in the `participants.tsv` file.